 Extending Your Lease

-After your lease ends, and if you and your landlord agree, you can choose to keep living in the home.
-You can do this by negotiating a new lease or by becoming a month-to-month tenant.
-Some leases have a section that addresses renewing the lease.
+After your lease ends, you can keep living in the home if you and your landlord agree.
+You can negotiate a new lease or become a month-to-month tenant.
+Some leases have talk about renewing the lease.
 Renewal could be automatic if you don’t do something to tell your landlord you’re planning to move when the lease ends.

 When You Move Out

 If you need to move out before the end of your lease, you are responsible for paying rent for the rest of the term of the lease.
 You can ask your landlord if you can end your lease early without paying the rest but don’t assume you’ll be excused from paying.
 If you move out before the end of the lease, your landlord should try to find someone else to rent the property.
 If your landlord can’t find someone else to rent the property, you may have to pay the rest of the rent.

 If your landlord refuses to let you out of the lease early, you might consider subleasing your home if this is allowed by your lease.
 Subleasing is renting your rented home to another tenant.
 The sub-tenant pays rent to you.

 A sublease does not change your responsibilities to your landlord.
 You remain responsible for paying any rent your sub-tenant does not.
 You are also still responsible for damage to the property including damage caused by your sub-tenant.

 Check your lease to see if there are any restrictions on subleasing.
 Some leases do not allow it.
 Others require landlord approval of any sub-tenants.
 If you are considering a sublease, check your lease agreement to see what is required and get information about the rules of subleases from an attorney or from a legal aid organization.
 See the Find a Lawyer or the Community Organizations section of this page for a list of places that may be able to help.